FZJ-JSC/tutorial-multi-gpu/10-H_Device-initiated_Communication_with_NVSHMEM/.master/Instructions.md

 Study the performance by glimpsing at the profile generated with `make profile`.
 For `make run` and `make profile` the environment variable `NP` can be set to change the number of processes.

+#### Note

+The Slurm installation on JUWELS-Booster sets `CUDA_VISIBLE_DEVICES` automatically so that each spawned process only sees the GPU it should use (see [GPU Devices](https://apps.fz-juelich.de/jsc/hps/juwels/booster-overview.html#gpu-devices) in the JUWELS Booster Overview documentation).
+This is not supported for NVSHMEM.
+The automatic setting of `CUDA_VISIBLE_DEVICES` can be disabled by setting `CUDA_VISIBLE_DEVICES=0,1,2,3` in the shell that executes srun.
+With `CUDA_VISIBLE_DEVICES` set all spawned processes can see all GPUs listed.
+This is automatically done for the `sanitize`, `run` and `profile` make targets.

 ### Advanced Task: Use `nvshmemx_float_put_nbi_block`

 #### Description